Capstone-Kenyang/.github/profile/README.md

 ### Donation Options

 - Kenyang allows users to not only purchase surplus food at a discounted price, but also donate it to those in need.
-- The donation process is managed by the food seller, ensuring the donated food can reach the needy efficiently and safely.
+- The donation process is managed by the food seller.

 ### Show Distance Based on Location